otechai/otechai.github.io/posts/why-does-the-truth-in-morocco-always-require-a-middleman.md

 ### The Rise of the Radio High Priest

 Nature abhors a vacuum, and so does the Moroccan psyche.
-Into this void step the "Radio Gurus," the social coaches, the Mamoun Mobarak Dribis of the world.
+Into this void step the "Radio Gurus," the social coaches...

 Now, I want to be fair here.
 It is too easy to dismiss these figures as mere populists.
 They are doing something the state has failed to do for sixty years: **They are speaking Darija.**